-Successful MUSE projects in past years have engaged students in a meaningful fashion in the scholarly program of faculty members from a wide variety of disciplines across the sciences, social sciences, the arts and humanities.
+Successful MUSE projects in past years have engaged students in a meaningful fashion in the scholarly program of faculty members from a wide variety of disciplines across The College of New Jersey.
 The manner in which these collaborations have taken place has reflected the diversity of scholarly practices in the disciplines.
-For examples, refer to the MUSE section of the faculty-student collaboration web site, which includes summaries of past projects (http://fscollab.pages.tcnj.edu/muse).
-In addition, the program will consider any original, collaborative project that fosters both student and faculty creative activity or scholarship, but in disciplines that were not represented in past years.
+For examples, refer to the MUSE section of the faculty-student collaboration web site, which includes summaries of past projects

+(http://fscollab.pages.tcnj.edu/muse).
 Applications can propose any project that will support the faculty member's scholarly program while also fostering student learning and intellectual independence.